 I suspect the mention of breastfeeding elicits a response among many readers, as it has become another significant foothold in the "Mommy Wars."
 While reasons in favor of breastfeeding are well documented, for some, nursing is not possible, yet the pressure to do it can be overwhelming.
 From New York mayor Michael Bloomberg's much-debated "Latch On" program, to social pressures chronicled by The Atlantic's Hanna Rosin, these days not breastfeeding can be isolating.

-Yet the way of the "Mommy Wars" is not the way of the cross, and as other ...1
+Yet the way of the "Mommy Wars" is not the way of the cross, and as other writers have rightly noted, Christian women have a unique responsibility to model love when it comes to these tender topics.
+"Breast" may indeed be "best," and surely Christian mothers can encourage one another in our nursing ...1